gnurt307/heart_disease_prediction/README.md

 # heart_disease_prediction
-This project was created for the CM4044 - AI in Chemistry
+Hi all, this is a project that I was working for CM4044 - AI in Chemistry.